w3c/wai-website/pages/about/groups/task-forces/conformance-testing.md

 For details of the current work, see the [ACT Task Force wiki](https://www.w3.org/WAI/GL/task-forces/conformance-testing/wiki/).

+For more information, see [ACT Overview](/standards-guidelines/act/).

 ## Contribute to the work

-The ACT Task Force welcomes input from the global accessibility community on the ACT Rules work.
+The ACT Task Force welcomes input from individuals and organizations around the world on the ACT Rules work.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force in the [ACT GitHub repository](https://github.com/w3c/wcag-act/issues/):
+You can contribute to the work without being a member of the task force:

-* If you’re aware of an issue with any of the published ACT resources, raise a new issue.
+- **Draft ACT resources:** Review and provide feedback on drafts that are still being developed.
-* Comment on or propose solutions for open ACT issues.
+- **Open ACT issues:** Comment on or propose solutions for open issues.
+- **Published ACT resources:** Let us know if there is a new issue with any of these.

+Either comment / raise a new issue in the [ACT GitHub repository](https://github.com/w3c/wcag-act/issues/) or email the [chairs](https://www.w3.org/groups/tf/wcag-act/participants/#chairs).

 ### Become a participant in the task force